 - Spotify Live

 - Listening History

 - Listen offline

 - Compatible with numerous intelligent devices

 - The paid plan is costly

 - Free users experience the poor sound quality

 2. Apple Music

-Apple launched Apple Music in 2015, and it has over 44.5M users today.
-It is the best music streaming app for the seniors who own iPads, iPhones, or Apple watches, as it is solely developed for Apple devices.
+Apple launched Apple Music in 2015 and has over 44.5M users today.
+It is the best music streaming app for seniors who own iPads, iPhones, or Apple watches, as it is solely developed for Apple devices.

 It has a wide artists’ selection and storage for saving up to a hundred thousand songs.
-However, the purchased songs do not add to this tally, and they will still be available even if you discontinue using the app.
+However, the purchased songs do not add to this tally and will still be available even if you discontinue using the app.